Ski and Sail under

 Ski slopes vary from low angle open bowls to spines and technical chutes.

 While ski touring out of Longyearbyen is easy, getting deeper into the Svalbard wilderness takes some planning.
 Boats — sail or otherwise — are key for an adventure like this, providing flexibility and safety.
 Scenic climbs give way to long, beautiful runs back to the water, where a comfortable boat and a warm meal await you at the end of each day.

-The ship hosts a professional and friendly crew, a couple of guides, and 6 hearty guests who love ski touring, good food, and epic scenery!
-The closeness to nature is enhanced with a spacious, protected and heated deck saloon, providing 360-degree views, while the warm wooden interiors and en-suite bathrooms guarantee comfort during the trip.
+The ship on this Svalbard expedition hosts a professional and friendly crew, a couple of guides, and 6 hearty guests who love ski touring, good food, and epic scenery!
+The closeness to nature is enhanced with a spacious, heated deck saloon, providing 360-degree views, while the warm wooden interiors and en-suite bathrooms guarantee comfort during the trip.

 Lionel Lemonchois is a professional racer-skipper—his career spans solo oceanic expeditions, non-stop around the world races, and many more.
 He is also certified as an offshore commercial yacht master, contributing significant skills in both crew management, safety and medical emergency chapters.
 As the co-founder of Boreal Adventure Sailing and skipper of VARUNA, he’s dedicated to share his passion for sailing and nature.